French military frees hostages in Burkina Faso, two commandos killed

 All four hostages were safe, President Emmanuel Macron’s office said, adding that a U.S. woman and a South Korean woman were also freed in the covert operation.

-“The precise and determined actions of French soldiers allowed us to take out the kidnappers while protecting the lives of the hostages,” France’s army chief said in a separate statement, describing the militant group as “terrorists”.
+“The precise and determined actions of French soldiers allowed us to take out the kidnappers while protecting the lives of the hostages,” France’s army chief Francois Lecointre told a news conference, describing the militant group as “terrorists”.

+“We were not aware of their presence ... the American will be repatriated separately,” Parly said.

+“The contacts (with those countries) show that these countries were not necessarily aware of their presence.”

-France, the former colonial power in the region, intervened in Mali in 2013 to drive out Islamist militants who had occupied the north of the country and has since kept about 4,500 troops in the Sahel.
+France, the former colonial power in the region, intervened in Mali in 2013 against Islamist militants then occupying Mali’s north and has since kept about 4,500 troops in the Sahel.

-The region, a vast, sparsely-populated desert area, has seen a spike in violence by militant groups linked to al Qaeda and Islamic State in past years, highlighting the difficulty international partners face in restoring stability.
+The region has seen a spike in violence by militants linked to al Qaeda and Islamic State in past years, highlighting the difficulty international partners face in restoring stability.

 Burkina Faso’s President Roch Kabore hailed the hostages’ release and offered condolences to the soldiers’ families.

-“The joint military intervention that allowed us to achieve these results shows our common engagement in fighting against the forces of evil,” said Kabore in a Facebook post.
+“The joint military intervention that allowed us to achieve these results shows our common engagement in fighting against the forces of evil,” Kabore said in a Facebook post.

-The two French tourists were kidnapped on May 1 in Benin’s Pendjari National Park, home to some of the region’s last big populations of African bush elephant, West African lions, hippo and buffalo.

-The park lies on Benin’s northern frontier with Burkina Faso.
+The two French tourists were kidnapped on May 1 in Benin’s Pendjari National Park, which lies on Benin’s northern frontier with Burkina Faso.
 Their safari guide was found dead, his body riddled with bullets, and their vehicle burned.

-The French government had warned its citizens against traveling to parts of Benin near the Burkina Faso border because of the risk of kidnapping.
+The French government had warned its citizens against travelling to parts of Benin near the Burkina Faso border because of the risk of kidnapping.

-Swathes of northern and eastern Burkina Faso have been overrun by Islamist militants, leaving the government struggling to assert its authority and forcing more than 100,000 residents to flee.
+Swathes of northern and eastern Burkina Faso have been overrun by militants, leaving the government struggling to assert authority and forcing over 100,000 residents to flee.

-In February, Burkina Faso’s Foreign Minister Alpha Barry said militants were increasing their activity in West Africa and that instability in the Sahel was spreading to coastal countries such as Benin and Ivory Coast.
+In February, Burkina Faso said militants were increasingly active in West Africa and instability in the Sahel was spreading to coastal countries such as Benin and Ivory Coast.

 Led by France, Western powers have also provided funding and weapons to a regional force made up of soldiers from Mali, Niger, Burkina Faso, Chad and Mauritania to combat jihadists.